bonrita/symfony_validator_translator/README.md

 you are overriding into your custom module.
 Import the new translation into drupal.
 Example:
+Let's assume you want to override the original translated string of the Dutch language.
+The original translated Dutch string is `Dit is geen geldig internationaal bankrekeningnummer (IBAN).`
 ```
 msgid "This is not a valid International Bank Account Number (IBAN)."
 msgstr "Dit is geen valid IBAN nummer"
 ```
 Now the error message that will be shown will be coming from your custom module.
-To revert back to the symfony translation, just delete the custom translation, update the Drupal translations and you will then see the Symfony translations.
+To revert back to the symfony translation, just delete the custom translation, update the Drupal translations and you will then see the original Symfony translation.

 ### Known problems
 There modules that will make your application break once you enable this module.